VictorySpecificationII/kind-melissa/README.md

 HA mode is a little flaky, you can try by uncommenting the master nodes from the `k8s.yaml` file.
 You can use this to spin up and tear down a quick cluster for learning and development.
 It disables the native CNI and replaces it with `Cilium` and `Hubble` for observability, along with `NGINX` for ingress control and `MetalLB` for L2 Load Balancing.
+For launching VM's on K8s, `kubevirt` is installed and `virtcli` is used to manage and access them.
 It comes bundled with `kube-metrics` so you can have basic observability for your cluster.

 ## Prerequisites